If you or a loved one are struggling, we can help. Request a call today.

 Valium–also called by its generic name, diazepam– is a prescription benzodiazepine medication.
 People may take Valium to manage symptoms of anxiety, tremors, alcohol withdrawal, or seizures.

-Valium and other benzodiazepine drugs are among the most commonly-prescribed medications in the United States.
+Valium and other benzodiazepine drugs are among the most commonly prescribed medications in the United States.
 These types of medications work by enhancing the effects of a neurotransmitter called GABA, which calms the brain’s activity.
 When people take Valium, they often experience feelings of calm, sedation, and muscle relaxation.

 Valium